 Keep driving east for about 35 minutes to find the fascinating Þjóðveldisbærinn, or Reconstructed Farm, which is a replica of the real Saga-age farm called Stöng.
 You can imagine what it was like to live as an ancient Viking while enjoying the view of the quaint buildings, including a moss-covered farmhouse and church.

 It costs about $7 to visit Þjóðveldisbærinn and the museum, but it is worth it!
 There is a senior discount and children under 16 are free!
-You will definitely want to snap a picture of this beautiful location to post on social media.
+You will definitely want to snap a picture of this beautiful location during your 5 day Iceland road trip.

 Stop 5: Relax at Gjain Valley